Home

 Meeting rooms

 Remember that all UiB rooms can be booked for free.
-Contact Judith or Kamilla about the details of the type of room you want (size, facilities, location, time, etc.) and we’ll book for you.
+Contact Silje or Kamilla about the details of the type of room you want (size, facilities, location, time, etc.) and we’ll book for you.

-If you want to know the prices of other venues in Bergen, contact Kamilla (who at the time of writing, March 2022) has started compiling an overview of costs and capacities for various venues (for example Litteraturhuset, Kulturhuset, KODE) or Judith who can check prices of meeting rooms at hotels.
+If you want to know the prices of other venues in Bergen, contact Kamilla (who at the time of writing, March 2022) has started compiling an overview of costs and capacities for various venues (for example Litteraturhuset, Kulturhuset, KODE) or Silje who can check prices of meeting rooms at hotels.
 If you have a specific venue in mind that is not yet in the overview, check their website or contact them directly for a price estimate.

 Travels

 There are no set sums from the UiB for budgeting travel costs, so we recommend that you search for the costs of tickets via an airline/railway website, and plot in the time period you plan to travel/organize your event.
 UiB uses Berg-Hansen to book plane tickets (and train tickets for some destinations).
-Remember to ask Judith to do the actual booking of the tickets for all non-UIB participants when you get that far - read about this here.
+Remember to ask Silje to do the actual booking of the tickets for all non-UIB participants when you get that far - read about this here.
 You have book your own tickets yourselves via Berg-Hansen and get a refund.

 For trains and buses in Norway and some international destinations, you can also check the prices at Vy.
 Omio seems to be a useful tool for international train travel.